 When you’re feeling down, spending time with a friend who tends to be more positive can be helpful.
 Surrounding yourself with happy people who have positive energy can change your mood.
 Give your friend who cares to look on the bright side a call next time you need to gain some new perspective.
 You can also have a good chit-chat about Celtic stories like A Fascinating Irish Story of Love and Adventure that will make you think of happy thoughts.

 Whether running, baking, or hula-hooping, doing something you’re good at is a quick and easy way to improve your mood.
 (Unless the only things you can think of are eating junk and drinking beer.)
 Doing something you know you kick arse at will give you a sense of achievement — and it’s near impossible to feel down when you’re proud.
 Hobbies can be fun, mentally stimulating and lead to feeling accomplished, confident, and happier.
 Some people do shopping therapy by buying gifts for themselves, like Irish jewellery, as part of their practice to enhance their mood.

 5. Listen to a Favorite Tune

 It’s quick, easy, and an instant life-me-up.
 Sing along for the added boost!
-Listening to upbeat music can actually improve your mood as well.
-It’s important not to overthink, “Am I happy yet?” while listening, and instead just allow yourself to enjoy the experience.
-So don’t be afraid to turn up the jams when you’re feeling low.
+Listening to upbeat music can improve your mood as well.
+It’s important not to overthink, “Am I happy yet?” while listening, and instead allow yourself to enjoy the experience.
+So don’t be afraid to turn up the jams when feeling low.
 And don’t forget that you can dance too!